Godmartinz/Node-LTI-1.3-library/README.md

-  consumerToolClientID, /* Client ID of the Tool, created from the Platform. */ consumerAuthorizationURL, /* URL that the Tool sends OIDC Launch Responses to. */ consumerAccessTokenURL, /* URL that the Tool can use to obtain an access token/login. */ consumerAuthorizationconfig, /* Authentication method and key for verifying messages from the Platform. */ );
+  consumerToolClientID, /* Client ID of the Tool, created from the Platform. */ consumerAuthorizationURL, /* URL that the Tool sends OIDC Launch Responses to. */ consumerAccessTokenURL, /* URL that the Tool can use to obtain an access token/login. */ consumerRedirectURL /* URL where the Tool is launched from */ consumerAuthorizationconfig, /* Authentication method and key for verifying messages from the Platform. */ );
 ```